|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 Figure D.1: Tracing the ladder.

 You are given a ladder L which achieves a permutation πL.
-If the permutation πL is unchanged after removing a bar, then the bar is said to be redundant for πL.
+If the permutation πL is unchanged after removing a set of bars containing a particular bar, then the bar is said to be redundant for πL.
 Your task is to find all redundant bars for πL.
-This is equivalent to constructing a minimal ladder by removing all redundant bars from L. In the minimal ladder of L, the removal of any bar from the ladder gives a different permutation from πL.
+This is equivalent to constructing a minimal ladder by removing all redundant bars from L. In the minimal ladder of L, the removal of any non-empty set of bars from the ladder gives a different permutation from πL.